-Homework will be due at the beginning of class on the day it is due (9.35am).
+Homework will be due at the end of the day (midnight) on the day it is due.
 Typically, no late homework will be accepted.
 However, if you are unable to complete an assignment on time, please get in touch with me before the homework is due so we can discuss your situation.
-You are encouraged to work together on the homework, but do not copy any part of a homework.
-Each student must produce his/her own homework to be handed in.
+You are encouraged to work together on the homework but do not copy any part of the homework.
+Each student must produce their own homework to be handed in.
 All homework must be submitted online as a PDF file through the class website.
-Feel free to ask me for help after you have made an attempt of the questions.
+Feel free to ask me for help after you have made an attempt at the questions.
 The grader for the course does not have the time to provide detailed explanations on each question that is graded.
 To make up for this, I will endeavor to create homework solutions that are detailed enough to allow you to understand how the question could be approached.

 Homework preparation rules: Put your name on your homework submission.
-Submit the problems in order, making sure that the computer output and discussion is placed together (do not put the computer output at the end of homework).
+Submit the problems in order, making sure that the computer output and discussion are placed together (do not put the computer output at the end of homework).
 Raw computer output is not acceptable.
 Make it clear what parts of the output are relevant and show how they answer the questions posed in the homework.

-Midterm: The midterm will be held in class on Thu Mar 2.
+Midterm: The midterm will be held in class on Thu Mar 7.
 The midterm will be closed book/closed notes.
 There is no make-up exam.
-A basic calculator is allowed - tablets, laptops, cellphones, and other communication devices are not.
-The midterm covers the material up to and including Tue Feb 28.
+A basic calculator is allowed - tablets, laptops, cell phones, and other communication devices are not.
+The midterm covers the material up to and including Tue Feb 27.
 Further details will be given in advance of the exam.

 Project: In groups, you will be responsible for producing a presentation and a 10-15 page report on a topic in generalized linear models.
-The report will be due by 5pm on Fri Apr 29 (during exam week).
+The report will be due by 5 pm on Monday, Apr 29 (during exam week).
 Further details, including a list of possible topics, will be given after the midterm.